André 3000 Says He's Totally Fine If Outkast Never Do Another Album

 When I was 25, I said I don’t want to be a 30-year-old rapper.
 I’m 42 now, and I feel more and more that way.
 Do I really want to be 50 years old up there doing that?
 When I watch other rappers that are my age I commend them, but I just wonder where the inspiration is coming from.
 At this stage I’m really more focused on what I am going to be doing 10 years from now.
 And I hope to God it won’t be rapping.

 As much as this revelation is a sad one for Outkast fans, it is also a fair point.
 While it’s true that age is just a number, baby, it’s also the case that there’s a lot of bravado involved in US rap especially that just feels immature when worn by an older person.
-And though it can be negotiated via innovation (see: Kanye), or simply acknowledging that you are just different to how you were in your twenties (see: JAY-Z, admitting his dad-dom by putting his daughter Blue Ivy on his most recently album), André’s choice to simply bow out unless something interesting comes along – he notes, for example, that though he hasn’t “put out an album in years […] if Frank Ocean or Travis Scott calls and says, ‘Hey, man, I want you to be a part of this,’ it’s like I have a goal, a target” – is also one way to go about things.
+And though it can be negotiated via innovation (see: Kanye), or simply acknowledging that you are just different to how you were in your twenties (see: JAY-Z, admitting his dad-dom by putting his daughter Blue Ivy on his most recent album), André’s choice to simply bow out unless something interesting comes along—he notes, for example, that though he hasn’t «put out an album in years […] if Frank Ocean or Travis Scott calls and says, ‘Hey, man, I want you to be a part of this,’ it’s like I have a goal, a target»—is also one way to go about things.

 He’s exciting […] There’s no box.
 He’s all over the place.
 To do those things he does, you have to have big fuckin’ balls.
 It’s almost harder than the guy who’s portraying hard, you know?
 It’s kind of mind-fucking people.
 It’s saying, don’t get too comfortable with me.
 That’s one of my mottos: «Don’t let people get too comfortable with what you’re doing.»